sssshish/IITB-ASC-course-manager-backend/README.md

 ## Features

 - Django REST Framework-based API
-- CRUD operations for:
-  - Courses
-  - Course Instances (filtered by year and semester)
+- CRUD operations for Courses and Course Instances (filtered by year and semester)
 - SQLite database for development
-- CORS enabled for local frontend development
+- CORS enabled for local frontend

 ## API Endpoints